Updated: February 2020

 Housing and Food Security

-- Graduate Housing Working Group .
-In fall 2017, in response to the findings of the Graduate Student Housing Working Group’s interim report, MIT committed to add at least 950 beds to our 2016-17 graduate housing stock and to conduct a rigorous assessment of needs every three years, and an annual review of progress.
+- Graduate Housing Working Group.
+In fall 2017, in response to the findings of the Graduate Student Housing Working Group’s interim report, MIT committed to add at least 950 beds to he 2016-17 graduate housing stock and to conduct a rigorous assessment of needs every three years, and an annual review of progress.
+MIT is now embarking on a project to design and construct new graduate housing at the west end of campus on the site of the West Lot parking area and Building W89 (MIT Police).

 - ARM (Accessing Resources at MIT) Coalition.
 The ARM Coalition was commissioned by Vice President and Dean for Student Life Suzy Nelson and Chancellor Cynthia Barnhart in fall 2018 in response to work being done by CASE (Class Awareness Support and Equality) and aims to connect students with campus resources when they are struggling with financial issues.